 4. The money is in the conversation

-I am fond of saying that in 2011, we started a conversation which is still going strong.
+I am fond of saying that in 2011, we started a conversation that is still going strong.

 Talking to our community on a daily basis means gaining your trust but it also means understanding what you get excited about and how to talk to you in your tone of voice.
 The value of this cannot be underestimated.
 It’s at the heart of everything that we do.

-Part of travelling the world like I do is about ensuring that we remain utterly relevant by talking to members of our community constantly and listening to what the issues are.
-I tell my team that every person we speak with must feel like we are listening, and that they are the most important person that we have spoken to today.
+Part of travelling the world as I do is about ensuring that we remain utterly relevant by talking to members of our community constantly and listening to what the issues are.
+I tell my team that every person we speak with must feel like we are listening and that they are the most important person that we have spoken to today.